Would you take the place of my partner?

 Can you help me with natural remedies in pregnancy and birth?

 Yes absolutely!
-I am always delighted to share herbal, homeopathic, dietary, and other remedies and treatments for common pregnancy and labor challenges.
+I am always delighted to share herbal, homeopathic, dietary, and other remedies and treatments for common pregnancy and labor challenges and which I rely on frequently in my midwifery practice.
 The remedies I use are safe and effective for pregnancy, and typically don’t have the side effects associated with medical treatments.
 Common complaints include: nausea, anemia, difficulty sleeping, anxiety, achiness, a breech baby, HSV, and others.